tushar-sharma/tushar-sharma.github.io/_posts/2018-12-20-decoding-ndtv-dawin-theory.md

 thumb: http://footage.framepool.com/shotimg/qf/933507018-forensic-pathology-pipette-analysing-microscope.jpg
 ---

 I wanted to decode an old debate <sup><a href='#fn:1' rel='footnote'>1</a></sup> that I saw on ndtv.
 It was about a controversy erupted by the comments of a junior Indian education minister, Satyapal Singh.
 He is India's Minister of State for Human Resource Development.
-He had claimed that evolution is "scientifically wrong" because he never "<b>saw an ape turning into human being</b>". <!-- truncate_here -->
+He had claimed that evolution is "scientifically wrong" because he never "<b>saw an ape turning into human being</b>".

+<p>How does he claim evolution is "scientifically wrong"?
+Does the said minister have a degree in biology or have published a paper that can be peer reviewed?
+On the contrary, he had a career of Police Commisioner of Mumbai.</p><!-- truncate_here -->

 <p>Tags: {% for tag in page.tags %} <a class="mytag" href="/tag/{{ tag }}" title="View posts tagged with &quot;{{ tag }}&quot;">{{ tag }}</a>  {% if forloop.last != true %} {% endif %} {% endfor %} </p>